JhonathaRicardo/InterferometryAnalysis_LIP/README.md

 # <h1 align = "center">Interferometry Analysis - LIP (version 1.2)</h1>
 <p align="justify">
-  The interferometric technique is an important analysis and diagnostic tool in astronomy, spectroscopy, metrology, plasma physics, particle physics, and other areas.
+  Interferometric technique is an important analysis and diagnostic tool in astronomy, spectroscopy, metrology, plasma physics, particle physics, and other areas.
 Interferometry Analysis - LIP (Laser-induced Plasma) is a Python algorithm developed to recover the accumulated phase across the plasma induced by focusing laser radiation as well as estimate its electronic density distribution.
 </p>

 <p align="center">